balopez83/Surface_Pro_4_Hackintosh/README.md

 # Surface Pro 4 & Surface Book (gen1) Hackintosh
 This provides the ability to boot the Surface Pro 4 &amp; Surface Book (gen1) to macOS as a hackintosh.
 This may also work on the Surface Pro 5 &amp; 6 as well as newer Surface Book generations with some minor modifications.

-EFI supports macOS version 10.15.x and above.
-Not all features may work on all versions of macOS
+EFI supports macOS version 10.15.x through 12.5.1.
+Not all features may work on all versions of macOS.
+Beta software will not be officially supported until released.

 OC version 0.8.3